Posted by Ryan Howard on Sun, Dec 01, 2019

 Do: Include the FCRA Summary of Rights

 Applicants must also be aware of consumer protections and rights under the FCRA.
-A summary of their rights, a document available directly from the FTC, informs applicants of these things and more:
+In addition to the Federal FCRA requirements, certain jurisdictions require State specific FCRA language to be included in the summary of rights.
+The Federal summary of rights, a document available directly from the FTC, informs applicants of these things and more:

 - They must be told if the information found in the reports is being held against them.